SimScaleGmbH/simscale-sdk-tutorial/tutorial/geometry_upload_and_import.rst

         )

-After the request is completed, the file is stored in SimScale's cloud and is ready to be imported into a simulation project.
+After the request is completed, the file is available in the SimScale's cloud storage and ready to be imported into a simulation project.
 For instance, the storage is identified by an ``UUID``: